PastVu/pastvu/CONTRIBUTING.md

 * `migrate:down` - alias for `migrate-mongo down`
 * `migrate` - alias for `migrate:up` script

-When upgrading manually in docker-compose environment use:
+When upgrading manually in compose environment use:

 ```
-docker-compose run app npm run migrate:status
+docker compose run app npm run migrate:status
 ```
 This will bring up all app dependencies (mongoDb container) and execute required command.